Tame your Appetite & Overcome Sweet Food Cravings

 Many of us tend to feel happy when we reach milestones or experience the BIG moments in life, but those big achievements can feel few and far between (the house, wedding, partner, dream job etc.).

 Practice gratitude for the little things that make up each day is extremely important for your well-being.
 Resorting to food or alcohol during stress, sadness or sadness is far from ideal, so instead of drowning a rough day at work with alcohol at night, set aside time to make a list of feel good strategies you can use in times of need.

 Phoning an old friend for a much-needed catch up

-Running a bath with epsom salts and essential oils
+Running a bath with epsom salts add some relaxing essential oils

 Reading a book/magazine